-McAfee users that are running Windows 7 and 8.1 should not run into any issues using the Highfive application.
+McAfee users who are running Windows 7 and 8.1 should not run into any issues using the Highfive application.

 To resolve the problem, reach out to your network administrator or desktop support for assistance as there may have been specific rules or policies set in your company that are blocking the download/installation of the Highfive application.

 Norton users may see this error when downloading the Highfive application: Firewall Alert.
 Suspicious network activity has been detected.
 Applying default options in 59 sec.

 To resolve the problem, select "Always allow" and rejoin the call.